AKORA-Studios/Calq/README.md

 - Open the workspace file in Xcode
 - Use **CMD + R** to run the app sheme

-(note: yes there is a podfile in this repo, but there arent any used currently)

 ## Requirements

 - iOS 14.1+